-We’ve been in a series of posts on the matter of why we should believe in the virgin birth.
-With the two previous posts, we’ve learned that we should believe in the virgin birth because scripture and Bible prophecy demand it.
+We’ve been in a series of posts on the question of why we should believe in the virgin birth.
+With the two previous posts, we learned that we should believe in the virgin birth because scripture and Bible prophecy demand it.
 Now, with this third and last post, we’re going to see that logic also demands it.

 Can you name the problem with any man fathering a child?
 It’s the fact that a sinner can only produce another sinner.
 This has been the tragic, vicious cycle that mankind has been in since the moment Adam ate of the forbidden fruit and became a sinner.

-And so it went, on and on, down through the ages.
-Why?
-Because it is an irrevocable, unchangeable fact that a sinner can only father another sinner.
+And so it went, on and on, down through the ages because it is an unchangeable fact that a sinner can only father another sinner.
 Romans 5:12 puts it this way:

 Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all have sinned — (N.K.J.V.)

 Now, it is with this in mind that I want you to put yourself in the place of God.
 You’ve got to get a Savior into this world, a Savior who will die for all the sins of the world.
 Obviously, if that Savior is going to die for those sins, He Himself must be completely without sin.
 But how could any baby be born into the human race without passing through and coming under Adam’s taint of sin?
 How could a sinless child be conceived in a mother’s womb when every potential father on planet Earth was a sinner?
 I’ll tell you how: the virgin birth.
 The man in the male-female/biological relationship would have to bypassed altogether.

 And that’s just what God did.
 Luke 1:35 lets us see as far as we can see into the mystery of the virgin birth.
 That verse says: